dave2k77/LRDBenchmark/docs/installation.rst

 Basic Installation
 -----------------

-Install LRDBench from PyPI:
+Install LRDBenchmark from PyPI:

 .. code-block:: bash

-   pip install lrdbench
+   pip install lrdbenchmark

-This will install LRDBench with all required dependencies.
+This will install LRDBenchmark with all required dependencies.

 Installation with Optional Dependencies
 -------------------------------------